 The big plus for buying cheap initially is, well… because it’s cheap.
 You don’t fork out a fortune up front plus if you don’t like camping then you’ve not wasted much cash.
 You can either sell the gear you are no longer going to use, or just keep it in case you fancy the odd camp in the future.

 If you do go for the cheap option then look for cheap gear that is good quality – and there is a lot of it around.
 For example, check out our articles on the Trekology UL80 Camping Mat; Trekology Aluft 2.0 Inflatable Camping Pillow and on the 3F UL Lanshan 1 Pro and 3F UL Lanshan 2 Pro tents.
+Also, check out our budget 2 person wild-camping tents article.
 This gear is all really cheap when you consider the features and quality of what you get.
 There is cheap, but good quality gear that will do the job perfectly and there is cheap crap gear that simply won’t be up to much.
 We’d always recommend you get something that’s good quality and comfortable to use, even if it is at the cheap end of the scale.

 There are people out there who like cheap gear because it means they can afford to buy a few different items, rather than one – e.g. they can afford four cheapish tents rather than just one expensive one – meaning they can swap and change their gear around.
 That’s totally cool.
 People that do this can perhaps be a little less precious about it all too, ultimately meaning they enjoy the camping experience more.
 If you overstretched your budget and bought a £1,100 tent you might be constantly worried about snagging it on a thorn, compared to if the tent cost £100.